-Katya Kat: Private Detective [draft preview]
+Katya Kat: Private Detective [serial 01]

 “And do you know what else, Margaret?
 All the police could find was this little drawing.”
 “You're kidding!”
 “Not in the slightest, dear.
 A little sketch of a piece of cheese.”
 “Good gracious me, what is the world coming to?”

-Case 01: The Night Stands Alone
+Case 01: The City Stands Alone

 I couldn't help but eavesdrop on the two women, presumably old friends, behind me.
 I doubt they noticed.
-My forehead had been pressed up against the bus window since I sat down, watching all the shops and restaurants I had yet to visit fly by in a colorful blur.
+My forehead had been pressed up against the bus window since I'd sat down, watching all the shops and restaurants I had yet to visit fly by in a colorful blur.

 I'd say it was raining cats and dogs, but I've recently been informed that's offensive.
 It was pouring, though, making me dread the next step in my day's journey.

 It had been a month to the day since I'd first arrived in Whiskershire.
 After cuts at my old job, I realized it was time for a change.
 To be honest, I wasn’t entirely sure what I'd be doing when I got here.
 I thought the unknown would be part of the adventure.
 Turns out it just makes me anxious and nervous.